Katherine Martinko at Treehugger.com asked the question, and it really is the best question.

 Yes.
 Our laundry paste works in high efficiency washers.

-This can happen when homemade laundry soap is made by grating a bar of soap and dissolving it in water.
-Tangie uses yucca root powder and soap nuts liquid as cleaning agents which are natural saponins (detergents), not grated soap.
+I’ve heard that when the laundry soap was made by grating a bar of soap to make laundry soap.
+We use yucca root and soap nuts liquid as cleaning agents which are nature saponins, not grated soap.

 Coconut Oil, Olive Oil, Soap Nuts Liquid, Saponified Lye, Yucca Powder, Baking Soda, Oxalic Acid, Salt, Rosemary Oleoresin.